 Using the Azure Data Lake Storage Connector

-Connect to your Azure Data Lake Storage Gen1 account
+Connect to your Azure Data Lake Storage Gen2 account

-Before you can use the Azure Data Lake Storage connector, you have to configure your Azure environment to support remote connection and setup a new Azure Data Lake Storage Gen1 connection in RapidMiner.
+Before you can use the Azure Data Lake Storage Connector, you have to configure your Azure environment to support remote connections and setup a new Azure Data Lake Storage Gen2 Connection in RapidMiner.

 For this purpose, you need to go through the following main steps (see details below).

-- Create a web application registration on Azure portal.
+- Create a web application registration on the Azure portal.

 - Acquire information for the remote connection.

-- Setup and test the new Azure Data Lake Storage Gen1 connection in RapidMiner.
+- Setup and test the new Azure Data Lake Storage Gen2 Connection in RapidMiner.

 Step 1: Create a web application registration on Azure portal

-Create and configure an Azure AD web application to allow sevice-to-service authentication with Azure Data Lake Storage Gen1 using Azure Active Directory.
-Go through Step 1 to Step 3 of Service-to-service authentication guide.
+Create and configure an Azure AD web application to allow service-to-service authentication with Azure Data Lake Storage Gen2 using Azure Active Directory.
+Go through Step 1 to Step 2 of the Service-to-service authentication guide.
 The first step registers a web application that will provide access for RapidMiner to Azure Data Lake Storage.
-Note that you can use arbitrary values for Name an Sign-on URL fields.
-The second step describes how to get your tenant ID, the application ID for the registered application, and a key that needs to be provided in RapidMiner so that it is able to use this application.
-Third steps configures this Active Directory application to have access to your Data Lake Storage.
+Note that you can use arbitrary values for the Name and Sign-on URL fields.
+The second step describes how to get your Tenant ID, the application ID for the registered application, and a key that needs to be provided in RapidMiner so that it is able to use this application.
+You also have to grant the desired privileges for the resources to the newly registered application.
+You can use several tools such as the Azure Web Portal, Azure CLI or the Azure Storage Explorer desktop application to control access to the resources.

-After performing those steps in your Azure tenant, you should have a web application registration that is configured to access some or all folders of your target Azure Data Lake Storage Gen1 resource.
-Note that for the file browser of the RapidMiner operators (see below) to work, you need to give Read and Execute access on the root directory, and on all directories where you want to allow navigation.
+After performing those steps in your Azure Tenant, you should have a web application registration that is configured to access some or all folders of your target Azure Data Lake Storage Gen2 resource.
+Note that for the file browser of the RapidMiner operators (see below) to work, you need to give Read and Execute access on the container, and on all directories where you want to allow navigation.
 Besides that, you need Write permission to be able to write to the cloud storage from RapidMiner.
 If you can work without the file browser, you can limit the permissions to the target folders / files that your operators directly use.

 Step 2: Acquire information for the remote connection

-Step 3: Setup and test the new Azure Data Lake Storage Gen1 connection in RapidMiner
+Step 3: Setup and test the new Azure Data Lake Storage Gen2 Connection in RapidMiner

-Enter a name for the new connection and select Azure Data Lake Storage Gen1 Connection as the Connection Type:
+Give a name to the new Connection, and set Connection Type to Azure Data Lake Storage Gen2:

-While not required, we recommend testing your new Azure Data Lake Storage Gen1 connection by clicking the Test button.
+While not required, we recommend testing your new Azure Data Lake Storage Gen2 Connection by clicking the Test connection button.
+If the test fails, please check whether the details are correct.

-Click Save all changes to save your connection and close the Manage Connections window.
+Click Save to save your Connection and close the Edit connection dialog.
 You can now start using the Azure Data Lake Storage operators.

 Read from Azure Data Lake Storage